Scorocode/scorocode-docs-en/docs/Java/Storehouse.md

 }
 ```

-- send a txt to delivery services:
+- sending a txt to delivery services:

 ```Java
 private void sendSmsToDeliveryPerson() {